namiri-tech/docs-rdme-ng/reference/DIGITAX API REFERENCE/feature-detailed-sales.md

 ### Party Details

 For B2B transactions, the party’s TIN, name, and email are mandatory.
-For B2C transactions, the party details are optional, leave the TIN, name, and email fields as empty strings.
+For B2C transactions, the party details are optional; leave the fields "party\_tin","party\_name" and "party\_email" as empty strings.

 ### Tax Calculation

 The item `unit_price` must be tax exclusive.
 The tax will be calculated using the `tax_rate` specified in the item object; while factoring in the fee and discount.

-More details on, the `document_currency_code`, `tax_category_code`, `invoice_type_code` etc... can be found under the resource section [here](https://ng.docs.digitax.tech/reference/get_resources-countries#/).
+More details on, the `document_currency_code`, `tax_category_code`, `invoice_type_code` etc... can be found under the resource section [here](https://ng.docs.digitax.tech/reference/using-the-digitax-nigeria-api#/).

 ### Endpoint: